tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 listed the main criteria as
 (`Codd's 12 rules <https://en.wikipedia.org/wiki/Codd's_12_rules>`_).

-Although we do not advertise Tarantool as "relational", we claim that Tarantool complies with these rules, with the following caveats and exceptions ...
+Although Tarantool is not advertised as "relational", Tarantool comes with a claim that it complies with these rules, with the following caveats and exceptions ...

 The rules state that all data must be viewable as relations.